 I'm goofy, a cheerleader for the sciences, technology, and hot chocolate (+/- vodka).
 I'm an extrovert when you see me, and introvert when you don't.

 Video games are a big part of my life, and I am lucky enough to have turned my passion into a career out here.
+It's helpful if you share that hobby, but not required :)

 I am also the events manager for the local gaming club, The South Bay Button Mashers.